kolmteistov/Salsa20-Intermittent-Encryption/README.md

 ## 🚀 Project Overview
 This project implements the "Intermittent Encryption" technique—a method popularly used by modern ransomware for speed, but repurposed here for legitimate high-performance data protection.
 By encrypting strategic chunks of data instead of the whole file, it achieves **5-10x faster performance** while maintaining effective data locking.

+Author's Note:
+Since my Old PC broke down a few months ago, I had to complete this entire project and documentation using only my smartphone (via Termux/Android environment).
+I apologize for any shortcomings in the documentation, formatting, or writing quality.
+I'm doing my best with the limited resources I have.

 ## 🛠 Key Features
 * **Salsa20 Stream Cipher:** Fast and secure software-based encryption.
 * **Memory-Mapped Files:** Efficiently process 100GB+ files with minimal RAM usage.